-This delightful nigori-zake is favorite among critics and everyday sippers alike thanks to its “snowy” mouthfeel, full-body, and fruit-forward finish.
+This delightful nigori-zake is favorite among critics and everyday sippers alike.
+Its high praise comes thanks to its "snowy" mouthfeel, full-body, and fruit-forward finish.

 The first sip of Tozai Snow Maiden always charms with its creamy texture.
-The body opens up to blissful aromas of fruit and rice that match its nutty, pear- and melon-infused flavor profile and finish.
+The body opens up to blissful aromas of fruit and rice.
+They're perfectly matched to its nutty, pear- and melon-infused flavor profile and finish.

 Ideally enjoyed cold, this sweet & surprisingly dry nigori pairs well with both savory & spicy meats and seafood.